asurabots/capsolver-npm/README.md

 Want you to get captcha verified tokens with a simple function call in your NodeJS application?

-Just install Axios and run with this repo.
-You will find a fast way to perform some automations.
+Run with this repo and find a fast way to perform web/api automations.

-- **Manage to solve captcha challenges with AI. ([Captcha service](https://captchaai.io/) based)**
+- **Manage to solve captcha challenges with AI in a NodeJS app ([captcha service based](https://captchaai.io/)).**
 - ‼ An API key is **required**.
 - 🔥 *HCaptcha Image Classification it's now supported.*